 This page presents information on the development and school readiness of children in Australia by the time they reach primary school, using data from the 2018 Australian Early Development Census (AEDC).

-The AEDC was introduced nationally in 2009 to define and measure the developmental vulnerability of children every three years.
-Data is collected by teachers using the Australian version of the Early Development Instrument.
-They assess children in their initial year of formal schooling.
-Participation is voluntary (AEDC 2016).
+The AEDC was introduced nationally in 2009 to measure the developmental vulnerability of children every three years.
+Data is provided by teachers using the Australian version of the Early Development Instrument.
+The census assesses children in their initial year of formal schooling.
+Parents/carers can opt out of the census if they do not want their child to participate (AEDC 2016).

 The AEDC measures school readiness across five domains: